zhanghai/WordList/README.md

 Simple though it is, there are also some interesting (at least for myself) pieces of code inside this app, namely `ExpandableListFragment` and `WrapContentExpandableList`.
-The first one give an implementation of the corresponding class that does not exist in android support library; the second one make the list correctly calculate its size using its own method when `wrap_content` is specified (it won't be very efficient though)
+The first one gives an implementation of the corresponding class that does not exist in android support library; the second one makes the list correctly calculate its size using its own method when `wrap_content` is specified (it won't be very efficient though).

 It seems that the android library developers doesn't like the `ExpandableListView` very much for performance reasons...